nixworks/public/news/2014/05/5/README.md

 ##### Naomi Mutah Nyadar
 ### [Naomi Mutah Nyadar, the leader of the One Million Women protest in Nigeria over failure to act on the kidnapping of 203 schoolgirls by terrorist group Boko Haram, is reportedly detained on the orders of First Lady of Nigeria Patience Jonathan. ](/news/2014/05/5/naomi-mutah-nyadar-the-leader-of-the-one-million-women-protest-in-nigeria-over-failure-to-act-on-the-kidnapping-of-203-schoolgirls-by-terro.md)
-_Context: One Million Women, Nigeria, Patience Jonathan, Boko Haram, Naomi Mutah Nyadar, First Lady of Nigeria_
+_Context: Patience Jonathan, Nigeria, First Lady of Nigeria, One Million Women, Naomi Mutah Nyadar, Boko Haram_

 ## [Previous Day...](/news/2014/05/4/index.md)